steve904/doc-and-blog/content/blog/camera.md

 ![](/images/sharegrid-N10auyEVst8-unsplash.jpg)

 Stephen Causey here and I've got a couple of senior portraits to take.
-One for my son, Joe...an also for a friend of the family...Jessica.
+One for my son, Joe...and also for Crystal's daughter...Jessica.
 Got to nail down the day & time to shoot for Jessica.
 Also have to get a day for Joe.

 ## Things they will need: